Can Outdoor Blinds Handle Perth’s Weather? A Practical Guide to Rain, Wind and Sun

 |---|---|---|---|---|---|---|

-| Clear PVC “café” blinds | Year-round views, winter warmth | Excellent barrier | Good with side-tracks | High light; supplement with shade | Low day/night | Pristine look; needs gentle cleaning to avoid scratching or cloudiness. |
+| Clear PVC “café” blinds | Year-round views, warmth retention | Excellent | Good with tracks | High transmissivity; supplement with awnings/shade | Low day/night | Needs gentle cleaning to avoid scratches.
+Can magnify heat—ventilate in summer. |

-| Heavy-duty mesh (95–99%) | Summer comfort, airflow | Good for showers | Very good with tracks | Up to 99% UV block | Day privacy | Ideal for alfresco entertaining; balances weather protection and ventilation. |
+| Heavy-duty mesh (95–99%) | Summer comfort, airflow | Good for showers | Very good (with tracks) | Up to 99% UV block | Excellent for day privacy | Perfect for alfresco; balances shade and breezes. |

-| Blockout mesh (100%) | Maximum sun/wind/rain control | Very good | Excellent | Full UV block | High | Best for west-facing areas; makes spaces darker, enhances privacy. |
+| Blockout mesh (100%) | Extreme sun/wind/rain | Very good | Excellent | Blocks all sunlight | Maximum | Ideal for west/north-west; can darken area. |

-| Side-retention systems | All-weather defence | Minimises ingress | Stabilises fabric | Consistent coverage | Consistent | Superior fit; fewer draughts and protection in gusty suburbs or high-rise balconies. |
+| Side-retention systems | All-weather defence | Minimises ingress | Stabilises and protects | Consistent coverage | Superb | Fewer gaps and draughts.
+Best in exposed locales. |

 Choosing the Right Blinds for Perth Conditions

-Match Materials and Systems to Your Setting
+Match Material and System to Your Setting

-Pick Your Operating Style
+Pick Your Operation Style

 Plan Fitment and Longevity